saiswaruprath/ServerlessWebApp/README.md

 The guestbook entries will be stored in a Cloudant database for persistence.
 IBM Cloudant is a fully managed JSON document database built upon and compatible with Apache CouchDB.

 Go to the IBM Cloud catalog and create an instance of Cloudant.
-Keep in mind the following things when creating your instance:

-The environment should be multitenant
-The authentication method should be IAM and legacy credentials Once the Cloudant instance is provisioned (the status is Active), click on it to go to the service instance page.

 Click on Launch Dashboard to open the dashboard in a new browser tab.